YuzuMin/VtuberNoisesAutomation/README.md

 ~~~

 ### Obtaining VNA
-You can git the repository and compile from source or download the latest executable release.
+You can clone the repository and compile from source or download the latest executable release.

 ## License
 MIT License